-Cutts, a Republican, was the representative for Massachusetts's 14th congressional district from 1811 to 1813.
+Cutts was the representative for Massachusetts’s 14th congressional district and was a Republican.
+He served from 1811 to 1813.

 From Dec 1801 to Mar 1813, Cutts missed 379 of 1,274 roll call votes, which is 29.7%.
 This is much worse than the median of 18.4% among the lifetime records of representatives serving in Mar 1813.
 The chart below reports missed votes over time.